-Rental assistance is available in Rochester New York and the greater Monroe County area.
-Several non-profits, churches and charities help tenants as well as people facing eviction.
-A number of agencies focus on offering rent as well as security deposit help to the low income, unemployed, elderly, and disabled.
+Emergency rent assistance is available in Rochester New York and the Monroe County area.
+Several government agencies, churches and charities help tenants as well as people facing eviction.
+A number of agencies focus on offering immediate rent as well as security deposit help to the low income, unemployed, elderly, and disabled.
 Find rental assistance programs near you in Monroe County NY.

-Financial assistance can be provided in an emergency or crisis situation to pay rent to someone so they can avoid an eviction.
-Funds can also be used to pay for moving costs, security deposits, or other housing expenses in certain situations.
+Financial assistance will be provided in an emergency or crisis situation to help with the rent to someone so they can avoid an eviction.
+Funds can also be used to pay for moving costs, security deposits, an emergency hotel or other housing expenses in certain situations.
 Each agency will offer assistance at their discretion, even including section 8 vouchers, free hardship money or free legal aid to low-income renters to stop an eviction.
 Locate a free tenant lawyer hotline.

-You will need to apply for the rental programs, and the Rochester agencies will have their own criteria that need to be met in order to determine if someone is qualified for housing assistance.
-In some cases, referrals are provided to government grants that may assist with back rent.
+Anyone in need will have apply for the rental programs.
+The Rochester NY agencies will have their own criteria that need to be met in order to determine if someone is qualified for housing assistance.
+In some cases, referrals are provided to free government grants that may assist with back rent.
 If you need help in Rochester or Monroe County, call the non-profits or government programs below.

 Salvation Army Rochester Area Services runs a program known as the Emergency and Family Services assistance.
 The main office is located at 70 Liberty Pole Way in Rochester, New York.
-The primary phone number is (585) 987-9540 x2238, and dial this number for Service/Intake.
+The primary phone number is (585) 987-9540 or (585) 987-9500, and dial this number for Service/Intake.

 Resources available include the Emergency Family Assistance Program.
 The non-profit has other resources too, including emergency security deposits and rent assistance.
 The funds will be paid directly to the applicants landlord.
 Financial assistance is available one time only to Monroe County individuals and is limited to when funds are available.
 You will need to also work with DHS Emergency Assistance worker to receive long term counseling.